StephenHaney/Swift-Custom-Events/README.md

 ### Disclosure:

 I haven't done much performance testing as it's "fast enough" for my purposes, but this is probably much slower than using delegates.
-On the other hand, it's easier and faster to implement.
+On the other hand, it's easier and faster to implement (especially in cases with multiple listeners per event).

 This is a very early system developed for my specific needs.
 Feel free to use and adapt as you need, and please send any feedback or improvements.